 In 1793 the Hoppers of Shincliffe passed Crook Hall to Reverend Hopper Williamson, the recorder of Newcastle.
 Between 1834 and 1858 the Reverend leased the property to Canon James Raine, an antiquary and topographer.
 He married Margaret, the eldest daughter of the Reverend Thomas Peacock, in 1828 and they had three daughters (Anne, Margaret and Jane), and one son; a Reverend of the same name.
 James Raine was most famous for his controversial account of the excavations of 1827 of St. Cuthbert’s Shrine in Durham Cathedral (J. Raine, St. Cuthbert: with an account of the state in which his remains were found upon the opening of his tomb in Durham Cathedral, in the year 1827 (Durham, 1828)).
-He was also a good friend of Robert Surtees and a member of the Surtees society.
+He was also a good friend of Robert Surtees and a member of the Surtees Society.

-It was during James Raine’s Tenancy at Crook Hall that he was regularly visited by William Wordsworth and John Ruskin.
+It was during James Raine’s tenancy at Crook Hall that he was regularly visited by William Wordsworth and John Ruskin.
 Wordsworth was one of England’s most influential romantic poets.
 Ruskin was a leading art critic, patron, draughtsman, watercolourist and philanthropist.
 He wrote the following about the northern landscapes “I will conclude with observing that a happy proportion of component parts is generally noticeable among the landscapes of the North of England; and in this characteristic essential to a perfect picture, they surpass the scenes of Scotland, and in a still greater degree, those of Switzerland”.
 Ruskin is said to have loved Durham and claimed the ensemble of the river, the cathedral and the castle to be one of the great wonders of the world.

-In 1862 John’s wife Mary dies at Crook Hall and it may have been around this time that John began his own business as an ale and porter merchant.
+In 1862 John’s wife Mary died at Crook Hall and it may have been around this time that John began his own business as an ale and porter merchant.
 His beer bottling business seemed to flourish, as well as his additional venture selling animal feed from offices in the Market Place.
 The following advertisement appeared in the Durham Advertiser in 1867.

 James Fowler, John’s eldest son and Matthew’s other brother, moved back to Crook Hall after Matthew’s death.
 At some point in the following ten years, James Fowler seems to have given up the ale and porter business, and turned his hand to dealing milk and farming, potentially working with his brother John, who was also a farmer and milk vendor.

-James and his family lived here at Crook Hall for a number of years until his in 1922 at the age of 68.
+James and his family lived here at Crook Hall for a number of years until his death in 1922 at the age of 68.
 After his death, the family struggled to maintain the farm and so the Fowlers left Crook Hall.

-The Hawgoods lived here at Crook Hall for just over 15 years, when it was bought by the current owners, Keith and Maggie Bell.
+The Hawgoods lived here at Crook Hall for just over 15 years, when it was bought by, the current owners Keith and Maggie Bell.